Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 CAC scores compare your results to the general population of people of the same age, gender, and race as you.

-If your calcium score is less than 90% of the expected score for your age/gender, your rate will be more favorable.
+If your calcium score is less than 90% of the expected score for your age and gender, your rate will be more favorable.
 Above 90% puts you into the high end of the above ranges.

 The most important thing for us to know is why you had a coronary artery calcium score completed.
 Was it due to an existing heart condition, or was it part of a preventative screening?